johanbook/docs/docs/README.md

 <Hero />

-Welcome to my coding wiki!
+Welcome to my coding docs!
 This wiki covers a wide range of software-related topics, including programming, architecture, DevOps, security, testing, and more.
 It’s designed as a quick-reference guide rather than a step-by-step tutorial.